Introduction

 The export

-command allows you to share or back up your user-defined commands by writing them to an external location.
+command allows you to share or back up your user-defined commands and completions by writing them to an

-This is useful for moving your library between machines, sharing it with teammates, or integrating it with version control.
+external location.
+This is useful for moving your library between machines or sharing it with teammates.

-By default, commands are exported in a simple, human-readable format, but the primary use case is to create backups or share your library.
+By default, commands and completions are exported in a simple, human-readable text format.

-📝 Note: This command only exports your personal, bookmarked commands.
+π Note: This command only exports your personal, bookmarked commands and completions.
 Examples fetched from

 tldr